Balamory: Merchandising

-In 2005, BBC Worldwide announced that over twenty-one licensees were producing products based on the series., including Vivid Imaginations as the show's master toy partner, Ravensburger for wooden puzzles, Flair for wooden toys, Character World for bedding, and Trumark for tableware.
+In 2005, BBC Worldwide announced that more than twenty-one licensees were producing products based on the series., including Vivid Imaginations as the show's master toy partner, Ravensburger for wooden puzzles, Flair for wooden toys, Character World for bedding, and Trumark for tableware.

 Home media and streaming

 In the United Kingdom, BBC Worldwide and later 2 Entertain released VHS and DVDs of the series, commonly focusing on a specific character or theme.
 One such volume was the show's debut release: "Mysteries with PC Plum".
 Released on 17 November 2003, it contained three/four episodes focusing on PC Plum.
 The DVD topped the BBC's children's sales charts upon its release, selling 21,000 copies within its first week and becoming their best-selling new release title of the year.

-Another volume released for the series was "Seeking Santa", released on 7 November 2005, which contained a special direct-to-video Christmas episode of the same name, alongside an extended version of the Season 2 episode "The Snowflake Fairy".
+Another volume released for the series was Seeking Santa, released on 7 November 2005, which contained a special direct-to-video Christmas episode of the same name, alongside an extended version of the series 2 episode The Snowflake Fairy.